Why did you start the blog?

 Which GPS watch should I buy?

 Each year I consolidate all my suggestions into a single recommendations post, usually around the holidays.
-Here’s my most recent gadget recommendations guide (2013 edition) – covering almost every category of sports gadgets out there.
+Here’s my most recent GPS watch buyers guide, and then the cycling GPS computer buyers guide.
 Looking for the equipment I use day to day?
-I also just put together my complete 2013 ‘Gear I Use’ equipment list, from swim to bike to run and everything in between (plus a few extra things).
+I also just put together my complete ‘Gear I Use’ equipment list, from swim to bike to run and everything in between (plus a few extra things).
 And to compliment that, here’s The Girl’s (my wife’s) list.
 Enjoy, and thanks for stopping by!
 Additionally, you can always use the product calculator found on the sidebar to help narrow things down.

 Which trainer should I buy?